 The state machines in this specification define the required behavior of HDCP Devices.
-The linkvisible behavior of HDCP Devices implementing the specified state machines must be identical, even if implementations differ from the descriptions.
+The link-visible behavior of HDCP Devices implementing the specified state machines must be identical, even if implementations differ from the descriptions.
 The behavior of HDCP Devices implementing the specified state machines must also be identical from the perspective of an entity outside of the HDCP System.

 Implementations must include all elements of the content protection system described herein, unless the element is specifically identified as informative or optional.
-Adopters must also ensure that implementations satisfy the robustness and compliance rules described in the technology license.
+Adopters must also ensure that implementations satisfy the robustness and compliance rules described in the HDCP License Agreement.